Skip to main content

 Fanatic has been building websites since 2001, so we’ve seen a lot change in that time.
 We’ve grown into a team where our accessibility experts are also designers and developers.
 That matters because it means we don’t just hand you a list of errors and walk away; we actually understand how WCAG standards intersect with your content and SEO, as well as the underlying design and technical structure of your site.

-Reach out to make a plan
+Reach out to discuss accessibility

 Our Accessibility Champions